-Still, you want to minimize the impact of your mistakes, especially when it comes to financing your business.
+However, you should minimize the impact of your mistakes, especially when it comes to financing your business.
 Prior to taking out a loan amount from a financial institution, you should make sure you’re aware of how the entire process works.

 1. Missing Payment Deadlines

 It’s not uncommon for a first-time business loan recipient to miss a payment, and it’s not always because they didn’t have the money on-hand.

 For instance, sometimes loan recipients simply forget to make their payments.
 Of course, there are also business owners that don’t have the cash on hand to make the payment due to other financial responsibilities.

 Either way, to responsibly manage your business loan, organization goes a long way.
 Getting (and staying) organized ensures that you’re always aware when a deadline is looming, and that you have the cash on hand to cover the payment.

 To make sure you have an accurate assessment of your finances, Quickbooks suggests checking your cash flow statements at least once per month.
 We also suggest setting calendar reminders so that you know when your loan payments are due.

 2. Failure to Communicate Cash Flow Issues

 Interacting with a lender, especially when it’s your first time, can be intimidating.
 That’s why many first-time borrowers will hide cash flow issues from their lenders.

 This is a big mistake because by the time the business lender finds out about the cash flow problem, you’ll be in a much worse position.
 However, if you communicate about issues early with your lender, you give yourself and the lender more time to work out an alternate loan structure.